 Professor of Pathology, of Genetics and, by courtesy, of Biology

 Current Research and Scholarly InterestsFunction and evolution of the Myb oncogene family; function and evolution of E2F transcriptional regulators and RB tumor suppressors; epigenetic regulation of chromatin and chromosomes; cancer genetics.

-Adjunct Clinical Assistant Professor, Pathology
+Adjunct Clinical Associate Professor, Pathology

 BioDr.
 Amy Lo is a pathologist with board certification in anatomic pathology, clinical pathology and molecular genetic pathology.
 She completed her MD and MS at the University of Illinois at Chicago and her residency in both anatomic and clinical pathology at Northwestern University.
 She then joined the faculty at Northwestern University as a Clinical Instructor and Advanced Gastrointestinal/Surgical Pathology Fellow.
 Amy then completed a molecular genetic pathology fellowship at Stanford University.

 In 2016, Amy joined Genentech as research pathology scientist supporting drug research and development with a focus in oncology and individualized drug development.

 Additionally, Amy continues clinical work as an Adjunct Clinical Assistant Professor in pathology at Stanford University and Lucille Packard’s Children’s Hospital.

 Jonathan Z. Long